syncfusion-content/maui-docs/MAUI/NumericEntry/Basic-Features.md

 N> Default value of PercentDisplayMode is `Compute`.

-## Set the maximum number of decimal digits in SfNumericTextBox
+## Set the maximum number of decimal digits in SfNumericEntry

 The maximum number of digits to be displayed after the decimal point can be specified by using the `MaximumNumberDecimalDigits` property.